sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ## 4. Pipeline Overview

 DASH-SAI pipeline is modeled as a list of stages.
 Each stage defines its own tables, and use the table entries to match packets per the processing logic inside the match-action pipeline (key, action id, action data), and publish the corresponding metadata when an entry is matched.
 After all stages are processed, a list of final routing actions will be defined.
-Then, by executing these routing actions, the packet will be transformed accordingly, and corresponding flows will be generated for to the direction of the packet.
+Then, by executing these routing actions, the packet will be transformed accordingly, and corresponding flows will be generated for the direction of the packet.

 At a high level the pipeline looks like below: